 The Mission’s Family Christian Residence, opened in April, 2010, was a long time in development.
 The residence complex, consisting of two duplexes (four houses in total) and a multi-purpose building, is built on the Chile Mission’s property located in the middle of urban La Cisterna in the southern part of the capital city of Santiago.
 It began as a residence for children arriving from large children’s homes, after being abandoned or taken away from their families.
 Almost all of the children suffered abuse and/or neglect in one or another.

-The children lived in one of our four houses (two duplexes) on the property with Christian house parents to experience “family” (in many cases for the first time in their young lives), as they lived in our homes with Christian Chilean house parents.
+The children lived in two of our four houses (two duplexes) on the property with Christian house parents to experience “family” (in many cases for the first time in their young lives), as they lived in our homes with Christian Chilean house parents.
 Goals and objectives in this work included getting the children to obey and respect authority and learn to receive and give love, as we taught them Christian values through Jesus and instilled in them self-worth.
 We employeed a full-time psychologist and the work was both challenging and difficult, but also rewarding in many ways.
 Each of the four houses has four second-floor bedrooms, designed to receive up to six children (two per bedroom) and leave one bedroom for the house parents.
 There is also a multi-purpose building on the property.
 Here are some photos of the residence property from the street and from inside the property.

 We continued in our work with children through October of 2013, at which time the children were removed and re-located by a Chilean judge, largely due to one of the girl’s false acusations against her house parents.
 The removal was extremely disappointing for all of us, especially in view of not being able to even respond or be a part of the proceeding.
 At present there are no children living in the Residence houses.